If you're looking for anime similar to InuYasha, you might like these titles. All recommendations are made by Anime-Planet users like you!

 The responsible Sophie led a relatively normal life, safe within the walls of the hat shop in which she works; for outside, it is rumored, the evil wizard Howl roams the land in his mobile black castle.
 After a chance and mystical encounter, poor Sophie finds herself transformed by a spell which makes her appear to be an old woman, and thus embarks on an adventure to find Howl’s castle and put an end to her curse.
 A mystical world of talking flames, sentient scarecrows and magic aplenty awaits those who seek the legendary Howl...

-Both Spirited Away and InuYasha are about a young and fairly normal girl who finds herself suddenly caught up in the unbelievable world of magic and curses, with strange creatures galore.
-Both stories focus on the magic/curses, the girl's struggles to cope, and the love that inevitably blooms from it all.
+Both Howl's Moving Castle and InuYasha are about a young and fairly normal girl who finds herself suddenly caught up in the unbelievable world of magic, curses, demons, and other strange creatures.
+Both stories focus on the magic and demons, the girl's struggles to cope, and the love that inevitably blooms from it all.

 In the present, Japan is under assault by murderous creatures known as Aragami whose origin and purpose remain unknown.
 The fate of Japan and the world itself lies with one young woman named Momiji who bears the burden of the Kushinada -- the one who must be sacrificed to silence the Aragami forever.
 With the help of Mamoru Kusanagi (a human and Aragami hybrid), and an agency filled with firepower-toting bodyguards, Momiji must use her Aragami-sensing powers to help save mankind; but will she ultimately have to lose her own life to save the lives of so many others?